-A group of four repayment plans that tailor the regular monthly payment amount to the borrower's income.
-Monthly payments based on a borrower's adjusted gross income (AGI), family size, and total indebtedness.
-After 20 or 25 years (depending on the terms of the loans) of qualifying payments, any remaining loan balance is eligible for forgiveness.
-Parent PLUS Loans and consolidation loans (which include at least one Parent PLUS Loan) do not qualify for income-driven plans.
+This repayment plan is for both FFELP and Direct Loans.
+Monthly payments based on your adjusted gross income (AGI), family size, and total indebtedness.
+After 20 or 25 years (depending on the terms of your loans) of qualifying payments, your remaining loan balance is eligible for forgiveness.
+Parent PLUS Loans and consolidation loans (which includes at least one Parent PLUS Loan) do not qualify for this plan.